On the Formation of Min-weight Codewords of Polar/PAC Codes and Its Applications

 The aforementioned code construction methods estimate the reliability of sub-channels with different precision levels and various levels of computational complexity.
-However, Selecting only good channels, i.e. sub-channels with highest reliability, may result in a poor weight distribution.
+However, selecting only good channels, i.e. sub-channels with the highest reliability, may result in poor weight distribution.
 Hence, to obtain a good error correction performance, one may not rely only on the reliability of the individual sub-channels.
 In \cite{rowshan-how}, an approach was proposed for constructing codes for list decoding in which the probability of elimination of the correct sequence in different sub-blocks of a code is balanced.
 In this scheme, a code obtained from traditional code construction methods is modified.
 A different method was suggested in \cite{trifonov-rand} to construct randomized polar subcodes that rely on the explicit enumeration of low-weight codewords in a polar code and the construction of dynamic freezing constraints (DFC) to eliminate most of these codewords.
 The numerical results have shown a significant performance gain for 1 kb code-length in high-SNR regimes and block error rate (BLER) below $10^{-4}$ and $10^{-5}$.
 However, the DFCs are optimized and compared to non-optimized polar subcodes and CRC-polar codes.
 Some other approaches such as in \cite{coskun,miloslavskaya} were proposed for designing improved polar-like codes for list decoding as well, although they do not provide explicit procedures for constructing a code.